Giovanni Semerano

 Giovanni Semerano (21 February 1913 – 20 July 2005) was an Italian philologist and linguist who studied the languages of Ancient Mesopotamia.

 He obtained his degree in Florence, where among his teachers were the Hellenist Ettore Bignone, the philologist Giorgio Pasquali, the semitist Giuseppe Furlani and the linguists Giacomo Devoto and Bruno Migliorini.

-At the beginning of his career he taught Greek and Latin in a high school.
-In 1950 he was appointed Supervisor of Bibliography for the Veneto and in 1955 for Tuscany.
+At the beginning of his career, he taught Greek and Latin in a high school.
+In 1950 he was appointed Supervisor of Bibliography for Veneto and in 1955 for Tuscany.
 He taught some lessons of Medieval Latin at the University of Florence in a School of Latin palaeography.
-Afterwards he was director of the Biblioteca Laurenziana and then of the Biblioteca Nazionale Centrale of Florence.
-In 1967 he was honoured with the gold medal for culture merits.
+Afterwards, he was director of the Biblioteca Laurenziana and then of the Biblioteca Nazionale Centrale of Florence.
+In 1967 he was honoured with the gold medal for cultural merits.
 He was an honorary member of the Accademia Etrusca.
 He was also a member of the Oriental Institute of Chicago.

 Theory

 Semerano rejected the Indoeuropean theory - taken for granted by mainstream historical linguistics.
 He highlighted the fact that Indoeuropean is only a constructed language, with no written records.
 Through comparison of a huge amount of words without convincing etymology in European languages, he supposes that these originated in Mesopotamia, from the Akkadian and Sumerian languages.
 According to his supporters, Semerano's works have helped better understand the story of all European languages, not only the ancient and classic ones like Greek, Latin and Etruscan, but also all other languages and dialects, both modern and ancient, in Italy and Europe.

 He is extensively quoted by Jacques R. Pauwels in his 2009 book, Beneath the Dust of Time - also a non-linguist.